FairwindsOps/polaris/CONTRIBUTING.md

 If you've encountered an issue that is not already reported, please create an issue that contains the following:

+- The version of Polaris you are using
 - Clear description of the issue
 - Steps to reproduce it
 - Appropriate labels